|Experienced With||Teaching engagements|

 The work in Bergant Koi's ongoing Departure series depicts indeterminate spaces.
 In this series she explores visual perception and the effects movement has on it.
 She thinks about how our eyes dart to collect information as we move through space and how this physiology contributes to creating a personal version of reality.
 In that regard, she considers her paintings to fall under the banner of conceptual realism.

 Lisa Bergant Koi holds an MA (painting) from Illinois State University and a BFA from Bowling Green State University.
-She works and resides in Pittsburgh, Pennsylvania, and is a member of both the Associated Artists of Pittsburgh and the Pittsburgh Society of Artists.
+She has exhibited nationally and has work in both private and corporate collections.
+She is a member of both the Associated Artists of Pittsburgh and the Pittsburgh Society of Artists.